 Crohn’s disease and lactose intolerance can both cause similar digestive symptoms, such as diarrhea and abdominal pain.
 However, the causes and treatment of these two conditions are very different.

 Crohn’s disease is a long-term condition that causes inflammation of the digestive tract.
 Crohn’s disease is a type of inflammatory bowel disease (IBD).
-According to estimates, doctors diagnosed IBD in more than 3 million adults in the United States in 2015.
+According to estimates, doctors diagnosed IBD in more than

 For individuals with lactose intolerance, consuming products containing this sugar can cause similar symptoms to Crohn’s disease.
 However, the two conditions have very different causes and treatments.